-The issue came to light in a letter Lewis wrote to state school superintendents on Monday.
+The issue, first reported by Courier Journal, came to light in a letter Lewis wrote to state school superintendents on Monday.
 A new law passed during this year's legislative session changed how schools are identified for targeted support and improvement, or TSI.

 The state identified 418 TSI schools, 64 of them from Jefferson County Public Schools, last year based on K-PREP results that showed groups of students performing at the same level as or worse than students in the lowest 5 percent of schools for two consecutive years.
 However, lawmakers added a caveat this year that those schools must also be among the bottom 10 percent in Kentucky before qualifying for TSI.

 States get some flexibility in how they identify TSI schools, but that criterion was too restrictive under ESSA, Lewis said.